molgenis/molgenis.org/public/documentation/guide-explore.md

 Navigate to the UML tab to see a UML representation of your model.
 You can zoom in and out using the + and - buttons.
 You can also drag around the different boxes to rearrange the diagram.

 **Printing**
-You can print your model to review it on paper by pressing the print button at the top right of the screen.
+You can print your model to review it on paper, by pressing the print button at the top right of the screen.